-It’s that time of the year again when you need to lodge your tax return, so to ensure you know what you can and can’t claim, we’ve put together this Tax Deductions for Contact Centre Workers in 2023 guide with some help from the Australian Taxation Office (ATO).
+To help provide you with some guidance on what you can and can’t claim, we’ve put together this Tax Deductions for Contact Centre Workers in 2024 guide with some help from the Australian Taxation Office (ATO).

 Whilst none of us love paying tax, the reality is that it enables us to live the great lifestyle we have here in Australia and your tax dollars are spread across a range of functions.